emmanuelrosa/matrix-sendmail/README.md

 Note that `matrix-sendmail` completely ignores the provided email addresses; It only delivers the emails to the pre-configured Matrix room, regardless of which user executed `sendmail`.

 ## Setup procedure

 .
-The system admin must configure `matrix-commander` to generate the credentials.json file and the store directory.
+Read the code and familiarize yourself with it.
+It's purposely really simple, but you need to be able to grok it so that you can set it up correctly.
+Different scripts need different levels of filesystem access.
 .
+Configure `matrix-commander` to generate the credentials.json file and the store directory.
+.
+The credentials.json file needs to be moved to $MSM_LIB_DIR (ex. `/var/lib/matrix-sendmail`).
+.
+The store directory needs to be moved to $MSM_LIB_DIR/store (ex. `/var/lib/matris-sendmail/store`).
+.
+Copy `config.env` to `/etc/matrix-commander`.
-The credentials.json file needs to be moved to `/etc/matrix-sendmail` .
-The store directory needs to be moved to `/var/lib/matrix-commander`..
-Set up a job to periodically run `matrix-sendmail-deliver`.
-This script will process the queued emails stored at `/var/spool/matrix-sendmail/$USER/queue`
+.
+Set up a job to periodically run `matrix-sendmail-prep` as the root user.
+This script will move the queued emails stored at `/var/spool/matrix-sendmail/user/$USER/new` to `/var/spool/matrix-sendmail/system/new`.
+.
+Set up a job to periodically run `matrix-sendmail-deliver` as a non-root user.
+This script will send the emails stored at `/var/spool/matrix-sendmail/system/new` using `matrix-commander`.
+.
+Copy `sendmail` to a directory in $PATH, such as `/usr/bin` .
+Copy `matrix-sendmail-prep` and `matrix-sendmail-deliver` to `/usr/lib/matrix-sendmail/libexec`.
+These scripts are not meant to be in $PATH.

+### Permissions

+* The user used to execute `matrix-sendmail-deliver` must have read/write access to the `/var/lib/matrix-sendmail`
+* The user used to execute `matrix-sendmail-deliver` must have read access to `/var/spool/matrix-sendmail/system` and `/etc/matrix-commander`.
+* All users who need to run `sendmail` need read access to `/etc/matrix-commander` and read/write access to `/var/spool/user`.
+* The only script which needs to run as root (or some other user with elevated access) is `matrix-sendmail-prep`.
+That's why the script is short and sweet.
+For security reasons the script purposely does not source `/etc/matrix-sendmail`, so you need to provide the required environment variables before running the script.